Understanding Food Safety Hazards: Definition and Significance

-These are more likely to harbour soil-borne pathogens and require proper treatment such as intensive washing before the use of these for further food processing.
+These are more likely to harbor soil-borne pathogens and require proper treatment such as intensive washing before the use of these for further food processing.

 The Materials Used for Food Packaging

 The packaging of the food comes into direct contact with the food.
-The packaging must be sterilized to make sure the contact is not harmful, as the packaging can harbour the contaminants.
+The packaging must be sterilized to make sure the contact is not harmful, as the packaging can harbor the contaminants.

 Materials such as cartons, cans, and plastics are not completely free from biological hazards.
 Bottles, for instance, must be completely dry to prevent moisture which can attract biological hazards.